StephenAraka/randomusers/README.md

 ## Recommened improvements
 - Originally, the intention was to implement the application in both [React](https://github.com/StephenAraka/randomusers/tree/react) and [Angular](https://github.com/StephenAraka/randomusers/tree/angular).
-- Given more time, I will implement the Angular version of the application in the [angular github branch](https://github.com/StephenAraka/randomusers/tree/react).
+Given more time, I will implement the Angular version of the application in the [angular github branch](https://github.com/StephenAraka/randomusers/tree/angular).
-- More tests - _both E2E and Unit Tests_
+- More testing - _both E2E and Unit Tests_